david3dworld/ArcGIS-Pro-Addin-Tool/README.md

 ## How to add toolbar on arcgispro

-   1) please download source code with zip file on git
+   1) Please download source code with zip file on git

       If you are not developer, you can only download Ag_Analytics_Toolbar/[bin/Debug]/Ag_Analytics_Toolbar.esriAddinX

       If Ag_Analytics_Toolbar.esriAddinX file dosn't exsist, please download source code with zip file.

-   2) please save zip file in your favorite directory
+   2) Please save zip file in your favorite directory

-   3) please unzip in same directory.
+   3) Please unzip in same directory.

-      if Ag_Analytics_Toolbar.esriAddinX file doesn't exsist in Ag_Analytics_Toolbar/[bin/Debug] directory, you can rebuild again on visual studio.
+      If Ag_Analytics_Toolbar.esriAddinX file doesn't exsist in Ag_Analytics_Toolbar/[bin/Debug] directory, you can rebuild again on visual studio.

    4) Adding add-in toolbar on ArcGIS Pro.

-      please run Ag_Analytics_Toolbar.sln file on visual studio platform.
+      Please run Ag_Analytics_Toolbar.sln file on visual studio platform.

       Click rebuild on Build menu of visual studio, and then run by start button.